Chris Beech (footballer, born 1974)

-Christopher Stephen Beech (born 16 September 1974) is an English former professional footballer, manager, and coach who was most recently the Head Coach of club AFC Fylde.
+Christopher Stephen Beech (born 16 September 1974) is an English former professional footballer, manager, and coach.
+He is currently the Head of Recruitment at club Hartlepool United.

 Playing career

 Beech began his career at the club of his hometown Blackpool at 16 years of age, leaving Fleetwood High School in 1990.
 "I was 18 when I made my first-team debut against Port Vale at home," he recalled to the Chorley Guardian in 2006.
 "I then signed a two-year contract under Billy (Ayre)."
 Sam Allardyce succeeded Ayre as manager in 1994, making Beech an integral part of his promotion-chasing playing squad either as a central midfield player or utilising him in the sweeper role.
-The team narrowly missed out on automatic promotion by three points and lost to Bradford in the playoffs, subsequently, both Allardyce and Beech left at the end of the 1995/96 season.
-Beech moved to Hartlepool United (1996/97) where he gained a growing reputation as a goal-scoring midfield player by making late runs into the box.
-This attracted the attention of the Championship side Huddersfield Town, who went to tribunal in the 1998/99 season to secure his services.
-Beech became an established member of Steve Bruce's Premiership-chasing side in 1999/2000.
+The team narrowly missed out on automatic promotion by three points and lost to Bradford City in the play-offs, subsequently, both Allardyce and Beech left at the end of the 1995–96 season.
+Beech moved to Hartlepool United in 1996–97, where he gained a growing reputation as a goal-scoring midfield player by making late runs into the box.
+This attracted the attention of the Championship side Huddersfield Town, who went to tribunal in the 1998–99 season to secure his services.
+Beech became an established member of Steve Bruce's Premiership-chasing side in the 1999–2000 season.

-Following an Achilles operation in 2000/2001, Beech struggled to regain full fitness and eventually left Huddersfield to join Rochdale in the 2001/2002 season under Paul Simpson.
+Following an Achilles operation in 2000–01, Beech struggled to regain full fitness and eventually left Huddersfield to join Rochdale in the 2001–02 season under Paul Simpson.
 Struggling to fully recover from the Achilles injury, Beech eventually retired from playing in 2004 and made the full-time transition into coaching.

 Coaching career

 Bury

-Beech completed his UEFA A License in 2005 whilst fast establishing his reputation for player development with Bury FC supporting then Head of Youth Chris Casper.
-Casper moved up to become Bury FC's first team manager and Beech inherited responsibility for Bury's Centre of Excellence, Youth, and Reserve sides with a mandate to establish pathways to the first team for their younger players.
+Beech completed his UEFA A License in 2005 whilst fast establishing his reputation for player development with Bury supporting then Head of Youth Chris Casper.
+Casper moved up to become Bury's first team manager and Beech inherited responsibility for Bury's Centre of Excellence, Youth, and Reserve sides with a mandate to establish pathways to the first team for their younger players.
 Beech's impact on youth football was immediate, transforming Bury's youth team into Youth Alliance League and cup winners and developing now professional players such as David Worrall and Dale Stephens.